jdgoldie/vagrant/README.md

     * supplies `hosts` file for use with host OS
 * mongo
     * installs the mongodb package from the 10gen repo
+* zookeeper
+    * installs zookeeper
+    * sets up hosts and zoo.cfg for a cluster

 #### Cluster Definition DSL